Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/ImageFilesList/README.md

 # Overview

-The `ImageFilesList` component renders a list of image files and provides functionality to download and delete files.
-This component also supports fallback URLs and custom placeholders for images that might not be available.
+The `ImageFilesList` component is designed to display and manage a list of image files within upload components.

 # Props